Frequently Asked Questions

 How do you define ‘wild’?

 Good question!
-While there is no universal consensus on the definition of ‘Wilderness’ we believe it comes down to a natural place being distant from modern man-made structures and a long way away from mechanised access (helicopter, car, etc).
-Not every National Park is wilderness but Tassie definitely has some amazing wilderness areas under this definition.
+While there is no universal consensus on the definition of ‘wilderness’, we believe it comes down to a natural place that is distant from modern man-made structures and a long way away from mechanised access (helicopter, car, etc.).
+Not every National Park is wilderness, but Tassie definitely has some amazing wilderness areas under this definition.
 We also believe human interaction is not always detrimental to wilderness and acknowledge that vast areas of Tassie's landscapes have been shaped over thousands of years by Tasmanian Aboriginal peoples.
-If you’re interested in this subject we recommend you read: “Refining the Definition of Wilderness” by Martin Hawes, Grant Dixon and Chris Bell.
+If you’re interested in this subject we recommend you read: “Refining the Definition of Wilderness” by Martin Hawes, Grant Dixon, and Chris Bell.

 What organisations do you donate to?